 Biological Filtration – This method harnesses the power of nature by providing areas within the filter where microscopic bacteria can live and multiply.
 The media should have a high surface area about their volume so that more bacteria can live within the space.
 All tanks will have some natural biological filter either from the bacteria that live on the surface of the substrate or the surface of the plants.

 The substrate of any aquarium is the material placed on the bottom of the tank for decoration.
-Traditional substrates include sands and gravels, which can be found naturally in any body of water.
+Traditional substrates include sand and gravel, which can be found naturally in any body of water.
 In most freshwater aquariums, the substrate should be inert, which means that it will not dissolve or leach elements into the water, particularly any that may affect the pH of the tank water.

 READ ALSO :